 COVID-19 vaccines are used to prepare the body's immune system to protect against COVID-19.
 These vaccines are a vital tool to help stop the COVID-19 pandemic.
-Everyone age 12 and older should get the COVID-19 vaccination.
+Adults and children age 5 and older should get the COVID-19 vaccination.

 Learn what to expect before and after you are vaccinated for COVID-19.

 BEFORE YOU GET THE VACCINE

 There are several ways to sign up for a vaccine: